Freedom From Religion Foundation – Valley of the Sun Chapter

 Board of Directors

-Whit serves as President on the Board of FFRF-VS. He has held secular values his entire adult life.
+Whit has held secular values his entire adult life.
 Even before he discovered there was a label for his belief system — Humanism.
-He was an early member of the Freedom From Religion Foundation, the AHA, and is currently an at large board member of the Secular Coalition for Arizona.
+He was an early member of the Freedom From Religion Foundation, the AHA, and is currently Chair of the Secular Coalition for Arizona.
 He holds a Bachelor of Science degree in psychology and philosophy from CMU.
-He is a retired Air Traffic Controller and currently owns two small businesses in Phoenix: JCN, LLC an independent Apple Consulting technology company, and HighGround Images, LLC, the first FAA sanctioned drone videography/photography company in the Phoenix area.
+He is a retired Air Traffic Controller and currently owns two small businesses in Phoenix.

 Philip serves as Treasurer and Governance Committee Chair on the Board of FFRF-VS, and is the FFRF Arizona State Representative.
 In the past he served as the Mayor of Greendale, Missouri and on several non-profit boards including the University of Missouri Alumni Association, the Arizona Quality Alliance and the Harris Park Homeowners’ Association.
 He was a volunteer with the Valley Big Brothers/Big Sisters organization and an adjunct professor for the National Graduate School.
 Philip retired after thirty years as a senior manager with the Boeing Company and its various subsidiaries.
 He holds an MBA in technology management, a bachelor of science in physics, and a bachelor of fine art in design.